grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-html/selection/selection-eq.md

 ---
 title: 'Selection.eq(index)'
-excerpt: 'Reduce the set of matched elements to the one at the specified index.'
+description: 'Reduce the set of matched elements to the one at the specified index.'
 ---

 # Selection.eq(index)